Skip to main content

 My stance

 AI will not replace engineers.
 It will make good engineers faster.
-But it won't turn a bad process into a good one, a weak team into a strong one, or a missing strategy into a present one.
-It's a multiplier — and multipliers amplify whatever is already there.
+But it won't turn a bad process into a good one, or a weak team into a strong one.
+It's a multiplier, and multipliers amplify whatever is already there.

-The industry loves putting a number on it — some percentage of your job that AI can "do for you."
+Vendor decks and LinkedIn posts love putting a number on it.
+Some percentage of your job that AI can "do for you."
 That framing confuses output with outcome.
 Yes, AI can generate code, draft emails, and summarize meetings faster than any human.
 That's output.
-But the outcome — the decision that shaped the architecture, the conversation that unblocked the team, the judgment call at 2am — that's still people.
-And it will be for a long time.
+But the outcome is still people: the decision that shaped the architecture, the conversation that unblocked the team, the judgment call at 2am.
+And that won't change soon.

 What I believe